Automotive industry in the Philippines: After Marcos

-The original PCMP (Toyota, Mitsubishi, Nissan) members returned in 1988 after the People Power Revolution ousted Marcos in 1986, and eventually, no less than thirteen manufacturers vied for a market limited to around 100,000 cars per year.
-During the 1997 Asian financial crisis, several makers withdrew as sales declined, becoming de facto CBU importers rather than assemblers.
-Since 1998 the Philippine automotive manufacturing policy has been in flux, severely undermined by the preponderance of lightly used cars from Japan and South Korea.
+The original PCMP (Toyota, Mitsubishi, Nissan) members returned in 1988 after the People Power Revolution ousted Marcos in 1986, and eventually, no less than 13 manufacturers vied for a market limited to around 100,000 cars per year.

+During the 1997 Asian financial crisis, several makers withdrew as sales tanked, becoming de facto CBU importers rather than assemblers.
+Since 1998 the Philippine automotive manufacturing policy has been in a flux, severely undermined by the preponderance of lightly used cars from Japan and South Korea.

 A new tax reform program in 2002 actually undermined any local assembly by lowering the sales tax on the cheapest microcars sold in the country, most of which were imported from other ASEAN countries or China.
 Meanwhile, the popular locally assembled AUVs with high Philippine parts content were hit with considerable sales tax increases due to their bigger engines and higher up-front prices.

 The total industry sales plummeted anew to five digits annually from 1998 to 2006.
-It was only in 2007 onwards the automobile industry sales begin to climb to pre-crisis levels, where the total industry sales reached 144,435 units.
+It was only in 2007 onwards when the Philippine automobile industry sales begin to climb to pre-crisis levels, during which the total industry sales reached 144,435 units.
 Production of completely knocked down cars remained stagnant after the 1997–1998 economic crisis, and since 2008, CBU imports outnumbered the locally assembled cars.

 The 2010s were seen as a great decade for the automobile industry in the country, with new car brands and vehicle models arriving for the local market.
 From 2015 onwards, the country's automobile market has been progressing.
 The automobile industry in the Philippines has struggled due to the COVID-19 pandemic.
 Even before the pandemic, sales were greatly affected due to the 2020 Taal Volcano eruption.
 Although sales are recovering, the local automobile industry's monthly average sales performance is still way below the figures.